stephenmcd/mezzanine/docs/search-engine.rst

 designed so that if it is accessed directly through an abstract model, it will search across every model that subclasses the abstract model.
 This makes it possible to group together different types of models for the purpose of combined search.
-Continuing on from our :class:`.GalleryImage` example, suppose we also have a ``Document`` model containing files uploaded and that we wanted a combined search across these models which could both be conceptually defined as assets.
+Continuing on from our ``GalleryImage`` example, suppose we also have a ``Document`` model containing files uploaded and that we wanted a combined search across these models which could both be conceptually defined as assets.
 We would then go ahead and